lyft/clutch/docs/blog/2021-01-19-frontend-asset-passthrough.md

 Below is a simplified version of our deployment process.
-Early on in the deployment pipeline assets are uploaded to S3, simply utilizing the aws cli to `aws s3 sync` the new assets to the target bucket.
+Early on in the deployment pipeline assets are uploaded to S3, simply utilizing the [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/s3/sync.html) to `aws s3 sync` the new assets to the target bucket.

 <img alt="Deploying" src={useBaseUrl('img/docs/blog/fe-asset-passthrough-s3-upload.png')} width="75%"/>